 MY APPLICATION WAS SUBMITTED EARLY AND I STILL HAVE NOT HEARD ANYTHING.
 SHOULD I BE WORRIED?No. The admissions committee reviews advanced standing applications first and then all other applications.
-Many applicants will not receive a decision prior to mid-March.
-Remember the admission decision will be sent to the email address submitted with the application.
+Many applicants will not receive a decision prior to the end March.
+Remember the admission decision will be sent to the address submitted with the application.

 HOW MUCH DOES IT COST TO APPLY TO THE MSW PROGRAM?The cost for a university graduate school application to the MSW program is currently $60.00.
 This money is collected through the on-line application (eApp) process.
 This is the only fee for application.

 DO I NEED TO SUBMIT MY GRE SCORES?No, IUSSW does not utilize the GRE scores – they will not be viewed even if submitted.